HanmaDaiki/testTask/README.md

 $ npm install
 ```

-rename backend/.env.example to backend/.env and add your port
+rename backend/.env.example to backend/.env and add your port in this file

 ```
 $ npm run dev